Alex-Stoilov-Dev/Password-Generator-App/README.md

 ## Libraries Used

 - `tkinter` — for the GUI interface.
 - `random` — for generating pseudo-random numbers, that are then used as an index of the "allowed characters" array.
-This acts as a dice roll that selects a random element in the predifined allowed characters array.
+This acts as a dice roll that selects a random element in the predefined allowed characters array.
 - `string` — for convenient access to sets of ASCII characters.

 ## Running the Script